You want smart political talk without the meltdowns?

 Listen.

-If I get shot, if I get murdered by an undocumented immigrant, please tell my children.
+If I get shot, if I get murdered by an undocumented immigrant, please tell my children I did not care that they were undocumented.

 I get shot.

-I get killed by an illegal.
+I get killed by an aliyah.

 I don't care that it's an illegal.